Skip to content

 Skill layerStores rules for identity creation, behavior, memory use, workflows, and skill evolution

-Tool interface layerProvides stable commands or services for database access, retrieval, summarization, and indexing
+Tool interface layerProvides stable commands or services for database access, retrieval, summarization, indexing, GraphRAG context construction, and value accounting

-Memory and event storage layerStores raw memory, processed memory, event chains, identity versions, skill versions, and references
+Memory and event storage layerStores raw memory, processed memory, event chains, temporal graph projections, vector references, identity versions, skill versions, credits, costs, and evidence links

-Background service layerRuns organization, reflection, indexing, proposal generation, and controlled proactive candidates
+Background service layerRuns organization, extraction, reflection, indexing, proposal generation, periodic value assessment, and controlled proactive candidates

 Early deployment can remain local.
 After the interfaces stabilize, pieces can be separated into services.